-India will be the biggest contributor to energy growth demand globally in the years to come and Hydrocarbon is an important component of India's energy basket in future.
-By 2035, India is likely to be among the fastest growing oil and gas markets, with oil demand almost doubling to ~10 million barrels per day and gas demand tripling over the same period.
-India today stands strong as one of the fastest growing major economy in the world and will remain so for years to come.
+India is one of the fastest growing major economy in the world and will remain so for years to come.
+Oil and Gas sector is one of the driving forces in the functioning of the economy.
 The value addition is made through improvements in process capability, casting yields, resource utilization, efficiency and development of new business opportunities.
 The Company focusses on production enhancement as well as encourages collaboration among the industry, investors, service providers and consultants to bring in new technology, cost and operational efficiency.
-Selan has invested actively in technology field interventions and personnel over the last two years which has not only reversed the natural decline of its fields but also increased production.
+With continued focus on high technology and improving efficiency, Company is likely to achieve its production targets.
 Selan is committed to active development of its field operations and maximize its ultimate recovery.
-During the year, the Company also participated in Bidding under Discovered Small Field Policy Round-II by DGH.